 Mail Stop: 2A1

-Ascoli is the founding editor-in-chief of the journal Neuroinformatics, and is on the editorial board member of several other international journals.
-He also serves on the advisory board of numerous scientific organizations and is past president of the Potomac Chapter of the Society for Neuroscience.
+Ascoli is the founding editor-in-chief of the journal Neuroinformatics and is an editorial board member of several other international journals.
+He also serves on the advisory board of numerous scientific organizations and is the past president of the Potomac Chapter of the Society for Neuroscience.
 Ascoli contributed to the establishment of the fields of computational neuroanatomy and neuroinformatics.
 His own laboratory investigates the relationship between brain structure, activity, and function from the cellular level to the circuit level.